 - Tenderness to touch in the buttock area (sciatic notch tenderness).

-– Reproduction of pain with active or resisted external rotation of hip.
+- Reproduction of pain with active or resisted external rotation of the hip.

 Piriformis syndrome can occur for various reasons.
 Some of these reasons include overuse or thickening of the piriformis muscle, spasm or tightening of the piriformis, continued external pressure to the area, and congenital variations in the piriformis or the course of the sciatic nerve.
 There are many activities and various sports that place large demands on this relatively small muscle.
 These demands can cause injury to the muscle or surrounding fascia, leading to adhesions or scar tissue, possibly interfering with the path of the sciatic nerve.